 For these financial indicators, the UCLA Luskin Center for Innovation gathered financial data for water systems with fewer than 3,300 connections in California.
 Given challenges with data availability, UCLA was only able to gather data for approximately 25% of these systems.
 Financial indicators help to measure a water system’s financial capacity, which is a prerequisite to system investments that ensure high-quality, reliable water delivery.
 Initial indicator selection was based on data availability and existing industry and academic literature.
 Proposed indicators include several financial ratios, thus allowing for an assessment of financial capacity beyond operational revenues and expenses.

 This memo identifies potential thresholds for four financial indicators and summarizes the distribution of water systems above and below each threshold.
 We then conduct a statistical analysis coding each financial indicator into a binary variable (above and below the threshold) to assess its relationship to ‘at risk’ water systems.
+We use fiscal year 2017-2018 financial data to predict water systems ‘at risk’ in 2019-2020.
 We then conclude with a summary of recommendations.

 Potential Thresholds for Financial Indicators